Skip to content

-England came up just short at Euro 2020, losing to Italy on penalties in the final, but they are serious contenders for next summer's European Championship finals in Germany.
+England came up just short at Euro 2020, losing to Italy on penalties in the final, but they are serious contenders in Germany this summer.

 Every England supporter has their own opinion on who should be in Gareth Southgate's first XI but here is our vision of England's starting line-up for the Euros: